-Water treatment is the process of cleaning the water to make it safe to drink.
-The Rogue River Water Treatment Plant process begins by drawing water from the Roque River and adding a coagulant called Alum (Aluminum Sulfate), and a coagulant aid called Polymer.
-During the coagulation (gathers together) process, suspended sediments gather together into larger particles called "floc".
-The water then enters the clarification basins, where the floc is partially filtered out.
+The City of Rogue River Water Treatment Plant process begins by drawing water from the Rogue River and adding a coagulant called Alum (Aluminum Sulfate), and a coagulant aid called Polymer.
+During the coagulation (gather together) process, suspended sediments gather together into larger particles called "floc".
+The water then enters the clarification basins, where the floe is partially filtered out.
 The water then flows to multi-media filters.
 The two filters are made of layers of anthracite coal, sand, garnet, and gravel.
 The particles remaining from the clarification are removed during the filtration process.
-In the final step, Miox (mixed oxidant) is added to the water for disinfection and to keep it safe in the distribution system as it travels to the City's reservoirs or to your tap.
-At the current time, the only treatment used on the wells is the addition of a small amount surpasses Federal and State of chlorine.
+In the final step, MIOX (mixed oxidant) is added to the water for disinfection and to keep it safe in the distribution system as it travels to the City's reservoirs ortoyourtap.
+At the current time, the only treatment used on the wells is the addition of a small amount of chlorine.